connorjnel/ztm-python-dev/03-python-basics-2/python-basics-2.md

 `for item in users.values():` - Iterate and return the dict values `for item in users.keys():` - Iterate and return the dict keys `for key, value in users.items(): print(key, value)` - Uncouple from tuple and print keys and values

+## Ranges

+The range() function returns a sequence of numbers, starting from 0 by default, and increments by 1 (by default), and stops before a specified number.